Polish writer facing prison for calling president 'moron' - WTMJ

 “Joe Biden is the 46th president of the United States.
 Andrzej Duda is a moron,” he wrote.

-Prosecutors made their indictment based on the complaint of a private individual, and it was unclear if Duda had been informed about it.
+Prosecutors made their indictment based on the complaint of a private individual, and it was unclear whether Duda had been informed about it.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.